Ernst Lubitsch: Sound films, 1928–1940

 Whether with music, as in MGM's opulent The Merry Widow (1934) and Paramount's One Hour with You (1932), or without, as in Design for Living (1933), Lubitsch continued to specialize in comedy.
 He made only one other dramatic film, the antiwar Broken Lullaby (also known as The Man I Killed, 1932).

 In 1935, he was appointed Paramount's production manager, thus becoming the only major Hollywood director to run a large studio.
 Lubitsch subsequently produced his own films and supervised the production of films of other directors.
 But Lubitsch had trouble delegating authority, which was a problem when he was overseeing sixty different films.
 He was fired after a year on the job, and returned to full-time moviemaking.
 In 1936, he became a naturalized citizen of the United States.

 On July 27, 1935, he married British actress Vivian Gaye.
 They had one daughter, Nicola Anne Patricia Lubitsch, on October 27, 1938.
 When war was declared in Europe, Vivian Lubitsch and her daughter were staying in London.
 Vivian sent her baby daughter, accompanied by her nursemaid, Consuela Strohmeier, to Montreal aboard the Donaldson Atlantic Line's SS Athenia, which was sunk by a German submarine on September 3, 1939 with a loss of 118 passengers.
 The child and the nurse survived.

 In 1939, Lubitsch moved to MGM, and directed Greta Garbo in Ninotchka.
 Garbo and Lubitsch were friendly and had hoped to work together on a movie for years, but this would be their only project.
 The film, co-written by Billy Wilder, is a satirical comedy in which the famously serious actress' laughing scene was promoted by studio publicists with the tagline "Garbo Laughs!"

-In 1940, he directed The Shop Around the Corner, an artful comedy of cross purposes.
+In 1940, he directed The Shop Around the Corner, a comedy of cross purposes.
 The film reunited Lubitsch with his Merry Widow screenwriter Raphaelson, and starred James Stewart and Margaret Sullavan as a pair of bickering co-workers in Budapest, each unaware that the other is their secret romantic correspondent.
 David Thomson wrote: